marjan-shuplinoski/ecommerce-nestjs-nextjs/.github/instructions/project.instructions.md

 # project.instructions.md

-## GitHub Copilot & Contributor Instructions
+## Contributor & Copilot Project Instructions

-Follow these rules and standards for all code, documentation, and workflow in this project.
-These instructions are mandatory for all contributors and Copilot suggestions.
+All contributors and Copilot must strictly follow these rules, which are based on the official project templates, development workflow, and testing guide.
+These instructions are mandatory for all code, documentation, and workflow in this project.

 ---